boringlee24/SC21_Ribbon/README.md

 cd ../
 ```

-Navigate to the BO directory, run SIMBO and all competing schemes
+Navigate to the BO directory, run Ribbon and all competing schemes

 ```shell
 cd BO/